 TCCs and the requirement of confession

-Enforcers have disagreed over whether a confession should be required in every TCC.
-The SDE and the PPO have feared that TCCs may result in under-deterrence, since the reduced penalties are unlikely to offset the gains from cartelisation.
+Enforcers have disagreed over whether a confession should be required in every administrative consent order (TCC).
+The SDE and the MP have feared that TCCs may result in underdeterrence since the reduced penalties are unlikely to offset the gains from cartelisation.
 In this sense, a confession would facilitate private actions for damages and propel an increasing number of lawsuits, raising the costs of collusion.
 The majority of CADE commissioners, however, have argued that the confession requirement would put off potential applicants.
-The issue remains unsettled as five new CADE commissioners, including its president, have been recently appointed.
-On other issues though, fundamental change is not expected to take place as the new group of commissioners comprises, besides antitrust lawyers, economists who have worked extensively at the SEAE.
+The issue remains unsettled.

 Leniency and private actions